tejalbarnwal/behaviourtree_tutorial/pytrees.md

 ## Composites
-They are the factories and the decision makers of a behaviour tree They could be a sequence, selector, chooser or parallel [Reference](https://py-trees.readthedocs.io/en/devel/composites.html)
+They are the factories and the decision makers of a behaviour tree They could be a sequence, selector, chooser or parallel <br>
+[Reference](https://py-trees.readthedocs.io/en/devel/composites.html)

 #### Sequence [Rectangle]